lourenzo/mongoose-reparenting-tree/README.md

 ## mongoose-tree

-Implements the materialized path strategy for storing a hierarchy of documents with mongoose
+Implements the materialized path strategy with cascade child re-parenting on delete for storing a hierarchy of documents with mongoose

 # Usage